 **All pricing is reviewed and quoted with the client prior to being retained

-Hummingbird Lawyers LLP services the Greater Toronto area, York Region including Vaughan, Richmond Hill, Aurora, Newmarket, Thornhill, Markham, North York and surrounding areas.
-Hummingbird Lawyers LLP is afull-servicee firm offering legal support in real estate, corporate law, civil litigation, family law, estates, and wills.
+Hummingbird Lawyers LLP services the Greater Toronto area, York Region including Vaughan, Richmond Hill, Aurora, Newmarket, Thornhill, Markham, North York, and surrounding areas.
+Hummingbird Lawyers LLP is a full-service firm offering legal support with real estate lawyers, corporate lawyers, civil litigation, family law, estates, and wills.

-If you require more information please do not hesitate to contact Amy MacAlpine, Associate Lawyer of Wills & Estates.
+If you require more information please do not hesitate to contact Amy MacAlpine, Partner Lawyer of Wills & Estates.

 Action Plan3 Steps to Get Going